-Basin sediment sampling is conducted on a

-five-year testing cycle to ensure these discharges comply with regulatory requirements.
-Basin sediments were last sampled in 2017 and data were presented in Chapter 6 of the 2017 SER.
-The next sampling event will occur in 2022.
+Basin sediment sampling is conducted on a five-year testing cycle to ensure these discharges comply with regulatory requirements.
+Basin sediments were sampled in 2022 and data are presented in Chapter 6.
+The next sampling event will occur in 2027.